N.S. RCMP investigating after safe containing 5 handguns stolen from Lower Sackville home

 Halifax District RCMP responded to a report of a break-in at a home on Sami Drive around 8:20 a.m. on Tuesday.

-Once on scene, police learned that a safe with five handguns inside was stolen.
+Once on scene, police learned that a safe containing five handguns was stolen.

 The stolen handguns include: